Fazqix/Fazqix.github.io/_posts/2023-03-22-starter-virtual-homlab.md

 -- Insert Picture --

-Click the <u>Advanced...</u> button and a new screen confirming to accept the risk will pop up.
+Click the Advanced... button and a new screen confirming to accept the risk will pop up.

-Click the <u>Accept the Risk and Continue</u> button.
+Click the Accept the Risk and Continue button.

 The pfSense screen matching the one below will appear :